JavierLazzarino/weatherApp/README.md

 *(1) As recommended by the requester*

+I could have created self-signed certificates (same as nothing) to handle https connections, although most of current architectures have a Load Balancer or CDN in front which already encrypt communication.

 ## Assets reusage

 Besides the usage of frameworks, libraries and the files *.eslintrc*, *.gitignore* and *babel.config.js*, everything was created from scratch (haven't copied files nor configurations from anywhere).